+2. Test to see if OpenCV and Numpy libraries are properly installed.
 Note that OpenCV needs to be imported as "cv2" in your python programs, as in the example below.
-Type, save, and run the code shown in the top window on the right:
+Type, save, and run this code:

 '''

 import cv2

 import numpy

 print ("OpenCV and Numpy installed properly")

 '''